Last Updated on by

 Unless you’ve been living under a cave, chances are you’ve at least heard of the keto diet–thanks to a slew of celebrities who swear by its results.

 From weight loss to improved cognition to lowered inflammation, following a high fat, low carb diet like keto advocates, there’s little wonder so many are heralding it as a new way of living.
-But one thing you won’t find on a keto diet?
+But one thing you won’t find on a keto diet plan?
 Peanut butter.

 Peanuts are legumes, which are technically a no-no for anyone following keto.
 The reason is that legumes tend to be higher in carbohydrates.
 Even more so, some have linked peanuts to inflammation associated with other moderate carbohydrate foods.